 “Best of luck Robin - what a wonderful thing to do.”
 Laura Marling

 “With you all the way, Robin.
 And some…” Steve Harley from Cockney Rebel

-Robin created the Scope Lockdown Legends challenge to help raise funds for Scope and invited the public to join in and do something fun in February.
+Robin created the Lockdown Legends challenge helping to raise funds for Scope and invited the public to join in and do something fun in February.
 Fundraisers took this message on board and the charity is seeing a book being written, illustrated and published in a month.
-A nimble-fingered fundraiser is folding 100 origami figures and a five-year-old has been creating a new piece of craftwork each day.
+A nimble-fingered fundraiser is folding 100 origami figures and a 5-year old has been creating a new piece of craftwork each day.